Should you Prep SAT Vocab? The Best, Official Vocab Resources

 Use vocab pulled directly from real DSAT exams.
 Words like "repudiation", "tenuous", and "buttress" have appeared on multiple exams in recent years, and there's real data behind that claim.

-We’ve compiled vocab lists based on the last several released digital SATs and cross-referenced them with feedback from students and educators around the world.
-You’ll find these lists here:
+These aren't random GRE-style words; they're verified by data to be relevant to the SAT.
+We've compiled vocab lists based on the last several released digital SATs and cross-referenced them with feedback from students and educators around the world.
+You'll find these lists here:

 When using these resources, use your judgment.
 Just because a word appeared doesn't mean it's worth your time.
 Many are still pretest items or extremely low point value, so make sure your time is going to words that actually move your score.